Samuel Laberge

-Samuel Laberge (born April 10, 1997) is a Canadian professional ice hockey forward for the San Jose Barracuda of the American Hockey League while under contract to the San Jose Sharks of the National Hockey League (NHL).
+Samuel Laberge (born April 10, 1997) is a Canadian professional ice hockey forward who is currently an unrestricted free agent.
+He most recently played with the San Jose Barracuda of the American Hockey League while under contract to the San Jose Sharks of the National Hockey League (NHL).
 Undrafted, Laberge had played in the ECHL and Ligue Nord-Américaine de Hockey (LNAH) before making his NHL debut.

 Playing career

 Junior

 Prior to playing major junior, Laberge played youth hockey for the Chateâuguay Grenadiers.
 Cut from the under-18 AAA team in his first year of eligibility, he played at the Midget Espoir level and was drafted by the Rimouski Océanic of the Quebec Major Junior Hockey League (QMJHL) at the conclusion of the season.
 He won the Jimmy Ferrari Cup with Chateâuguay as Quebec AAA champions in 2014.

 During a brief stint with the Océanic in the 2013–14 season, Laberge scored his first QMJHL goal against the Baie-Comeau Drakkar on September 14, 2013.

 In his rookie season in 2014–15, Laberge and the Océanic won the President's Cup as QMJHL champions.
-Although he went undrafted at the 2015 NHL Entry Draft, he received invites to multiple NHL teams' summer development camps, attending that of the Los Angeles Kings.
+Although he went undrafted at the 2015 NHL entry draft, he received invites to multiple NHL teams' summer development camps, attending that of the Los Angeles Kings.

 Laberge was named QMJHL Humanitarian of the Year for the 2015–16 and 2016–17 seasons, serving as Rimouski's alternate captain in the former and captain in the latter.